ryanrestine/HackTheBox_WriteUps/windows_machines/buff_notes.md

 ![stable_shell.png](../assets/buff_assets/stable_shell.png)

-Browsing around the machine, I find and interesting executable in Shaun's Downloads folder:
+Browsing around the machine, I find an interesting executable in Shaun's Downloads folder:

 ![find_cloudme.png](../assets/buff_assets/find_cloudme.png)

 It also looks like the version number is being listed as well.
 Turning to ExploitDB to see if I can find any public exploits, I quickly find this one: https://www.exploit-db.com/exploits/48389.
 This is a Python script, which should be pretty straightforward to execute.

 But there is one small hurdle we'll have to get through first.
-Because this is exploit is written in Python, and Python is not normally installed on Windows machines, we'll need to use a tool like Chisel to tunnel from my machine to the target.
+Because this is exploit is written in Python, and Python is not normally installed on Windows machines, we'll need to use a tool like Chisel to tunnel from my attacking machine to the target.

 So, lets get the exploit cleaned up and ready to execute and then transfer over Chisel to set up a tunnel.

 ### Modifying The Exploit

 This is a pretty straight forward buffer overflow exploit which will only need light updating.
 Looking at the code it looks like the shellcode provided opens up calc.exe, but we want something a bit more useful than that.
 So what we need to do is utilize msfvenom to create some new shell code that contains a reverse shell back to our box.
 We can do that as follows:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Buff]